Talsidor/inspector-script/README.md

 ## 1.1.
 Compatibility

 Inspector Script should work in any version of Unity that supports MoonScript and the Unity Package Manager.
-But it was built in, and so far as only been tested in, Unity 2022.3.
+But it was built in, and so far has only been tested in, Unity 2022.3.

 ----